Subtle cardinal: Characterizations

 Some equivalent properties to subtlety are known.

 Relationship to Vopěnka's Principle

 Subtle cardinals are equivalent to a weak form of Vopěnka cardinals.
 Namely, an inaccessible cardinal $\kappa$ is subtle if and only if in $V_{\kappa+1}$, any logic has stationarily many weak compactness cardinals.

-Vopenka's principle itself may be stated as the existence of a strong compactness cardinal for each logic.
+Vopěnka's principle itself may be stated as the existence of a strong compactness cardinal for each logic.